-Paragraph Shrinking is an activity developed as part of the Peer-Assisted Learning Strategies (PALS).
-PALS is a classwide peer tutoring program in which teachers carefully partner a student with a classmate.
-The Paragraph Shrinking strategy allows each student to take turns reading, pausing, and summarizing the main points of each paragraph.
+Paragraph Shrinking is a strategy that allows student pairs to take turns reading, pausing, and summarizing the main points of each paragraph they read.
 Students provide each other with feedback as a way to monitor comprehension.

-Paragraph Shrinking does not require special reading materials and consequently enables teachers to use the reading material of their choice.
-This offers teachers flexibility for incorporating the strategy into various content areas.
-Paragraph Shrinking provides direct opportunities for a teacher to circulate in the class, observe students, and offer individual remediation.
+Paragraph Shrinking does not require special reading materials and therefore can be used with your choice of reading material, which offers flexibility for incorporating the strategy into various disciplines.
+Paragraph Shrinking also provides opportunities for you to circulate in the class, observe students, and offer individual support.

 How to create and use the strategy